Outcome Indicator Framework

 Latest annual update

-This 2023 version of the dashboard includes data on environmental trends for 56 of the 66 outcome indicators spanning across the 10 themes in the Outcome Indicator Framework.
-This year for the first time we have data for indicators across all 10 themes, with a new indicator being published within the Resilience Theme.
+This 2024 version of the dashboard includes data on environmental trends for 65 of the 66 outcome indicators spanning across the 10 themes in the Outcome Indicator Framework.

-In this dashboard we update trends for 42 of the indicators reported in 2022, reflecting the most recent available data and the addition of new components to 4 previously reported indicators.
+In this dashboard we update trends for 44 of the indicators reported in 2023, reflecting the most recent available data.
 Wherever appropriate, when indicators are updated the entire time series is updated to reflect methodological refinements and this can sometimes result in changes to the historic data reported in previous iterations of the dashboard.
-The remaining 8 indicators presented in 2022 have not been updated as no new data were available for inclusion in the 2023 dashboard at the time of analysis.
-This year’s update also includes data for 6 additional indicators newly reported in 2023:
+Of the indicators reported in 2023, 12 have not been updated as no new data were available for inclusion in the 2024 dashboard at the time of analysis.
+This year’s update also includes data for 9 additional indicators newly reported in 2024:

-Five of the indicators presented in this 2023 update to the dashboard are classified as ‘experimental statistics’:
+Four of the indicators presented in this 2024 update to the dashboard are classified as 'official statistics in development':

-These indicators are being published as experimental statistics in order to facilitate user involvement in their development – information on how the data have been obtained and how the indicators have been prepared is available via the links in the individual indicator pages of this dashboard.
+These indicators are being published at source as official statistics in development in order to facilitate user involvement in their development – information on how the data have been obtained and how the indicators have been prepared is available via the links in the individual indicator pages of this dashboard.
 We would welcome any feedback, particularly on the usefulness and value of these statistics, via 25YEPindicators@defra.gov.uk.

 A limited number of changes have been made to the indicator descriptions over the last year.
 These reflect feedback as well as further consideration and development of the indicators to ensure the most appropriate data are presented.